pgh-noobs/python/nativetypes.md

 of it checkout the python [docs](https://docs.python.org/3/library/stdtypes.html#numeric-types-int-float-complex)

 ### Complex
-A complex data type in python is just number followed by the letter `j` for the imaginary number.
-If you into math and this data type is for you!
+A complex data type in python is just a number followed by the letter `j` for the imaginary number.
+If you are into math then this data type is for you!
 You may remember this from the talk on [Operators](operators.md)

 ## Sequence Types
 Sequence types are a kind of data type that allows you do do some special things.
 This includes looping over the sequence to view the items in it.
-Slicing the sequence into smaller sequences and a few others.
+Slicing a sequence into smaller sequences and a few others.

 ### String